git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 server.

-I'm not going to go super deep into the technicalities, but if you ever wanted to rip into how processes and tty's work at the kernel level (data structures and all) I reccomend the book *The Design and Implementation of the FreeBSD Operating System (2nd Edition)* by Marshall Kirk McKusick.
+I'm not going to go super deep into the technicalities, but if you ever wanted to dive into how processes and tty's work at the kernel level (data structures and all) I reccomend the book *The Design and Implementation of the FreeBSD Operating System (2nd Edition)* by Marshall Kirk McKusick.
 In particular, Chapter 4, *Process Management* and Section 8.6 *Terminal Handling*.